 First-time borrowers will be required to complete a Perkins Loan Master Promissory Note and Disclosure Statement, which will be mailed to your permanent address late summer.

-Please note: Current federal regulations indicate that the 2015-2016 academic year will be the last year the Federal Perkins Loan program will be available to new borrowers.
-Any new student awarded this loan should not count on this loan being available beyond 2015-2016.
-Any returning borrowers (students that received this loan during the 2014-2015 academic year) are grandfathered in the current legislation and will remain eligible for this loan program for an additional 5 years, provided they are in the same program they were when they received their most recent Federal Perkins Loan disbursement.
+Please note: Current federal regulations indicate that the 2017-2018 academic year will be the last year the Federal Perkins Loan program will be available to new borrowers.
+Any new student awarded this loan should not count on this loan being available beyond 2017-2018.

 Private Loan Programs